wp-plugins/wp-attention-boxes/readme.txt

 The contact page for this plugin is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">Wp Attention Boxes</a>

+Thank you to the creator of the Smooth Div Scroll Plugin, which is used in this plugin:  http://www.smoothdivscroll.com/

 == IMPORTANT IF YOU'RE UPGRADING TO 0.6.0 ==
   When you go to Settings Page after upgrading, and you get a white screen with just the message:

-         - You are not authorized to access this page -
+         " You are not authorized to access this page "

     To resolve this, please go to your URL bar and manually change the underscores in attn_boxes_admin_menu.php
                            to dashes:     attn-boxes-admin-menu.php

  After doing this and hitting Enter, it won't be necessary do this again

 == Installation ==

 IMPORTANT IF YOU'RE UPGRADING TO 0.6.0 FROM EARLIER VERSION